 If you delete a company record in Gainsight, you must go to appropriate Zendesk ticket > Gainsight App menu > Organization Mapping and then click Unlink account.
 Company that was deleted from Gainsight gets unlinked.
 You can then map that ticket to another appropriate company.

 Zendesk Organizations can be mapped to Gainsight customers automatically.
 Gainsight provides support for bulk mapping.
-For more information about how to accelerate and automate the process of mapping Zendesk Organizations to Accounts, see the Bulk Mapping of Zendesk Organizations to Accounts article.
+For more information about how to accelerate and automate the process of mapping Zendesk Organizations to Companies, refer to the Bulk Mapping of Zendesk Organizations to Companies article.